 Major League debut: April 1, 2011.
 After being selected by the Mets in the Rule 5 Draft and making the team out of spring training, Beato was immediately thrown into the fire by pitching in relief on Opening Day at Florida.
 Coming on to begin the sixth inning of a game the Mets trailed 5-0 Pedro pitched two scoreless innings, allowing three hits, including a double to John Buck – the first pitch Beato threw.
 The Mets eventually lost 6-2.

-Rest of season: Pedro went on to set a Mets record by not allowing a run in the first 18 2/3 innings of his MLB career – a stretch that included Pedro’s first MLB win April 27 in Washington.
+Rest of season: After finally getting his first K out of the way on April 11 (Chris Iannetta of the Rockies was the victim), Pedro went on to set a Mets record by not allowing an earned run in the first 18 2/3 innings of his MLB career – a stretch that included Pedro’s first MLB win April 27 in Washington.
 In 60 appearances, Pedro went 2-1 with a 4.30 ERA, allowing 59 hits and 27 walks, fanning 39.
 However, Beato faded in the stretch with a 6.23 ERA after August 1.

 Shorebird of the Week: August 7, 2008.

 How acquired: Baltimore’s 3rd round pick in 2006 draft from Weatherford High School in Texas.

 Major League debut: April 3, 2011.
 It wasn’t supposed to happen quite that soon, but when Brian Matusz was scratched from his first start of the season down in Tampa the Orioles called Britton up to replace him in the rotation.
 Britton allowed a run on three hits in a six-inning start as Baltimore finished a surprising three-game opening sweep, 5-1.
 Elliot Johnson was the first of his six strikeouts, Zack walked three.